Keystone Auctions’ Gary Klinger has an extensive background in Antiques and Art.

 He is a second generation antique dealer and grew-up around Country as well as Period Furniture, early Pottery, Porcelain, Brass, Primitives, Metalware, Silver, Decorative and Fine Art.
 Gary has spent more than a decade as an antique dealer involved in the retail and wholesale trade.
 He has participated in nationally recognized antique shows such as Antiques of Alexandria, and the Original York Antique Show.
 Additionally, he has had coverage in key trade journals such as the Main Antique Digest and Antiques and the Arts and was the Antique Dealer of the year in Historical Yellow Springs 30th Antique Show.

 Klinger knows the antique market and has the knowledge, background and resources to market your antiques and valuables to their fullest potential.

 The basic process for Consignors:

-If you consign your items with us, you will get a Consignment Contract that identifies the terms and conditions of consignment (estimated auction timeframe, percentage of hammer price paid to you (negotiated with owner) and that timeframe, lotting or pick-up/packing fees, insurance, ownership, etc.)
+If you consign your items with us, you will get a Consignment Contract that identifies the terms and conditions of consignment (estimated auction timeframe, percentage of hammer price paid to you (sliding scale or other) and that timeframe, lotting or pick-up/packing fees, insurance, ownership, etc.)

-Once we lot the items in our computer system in a particular auction, we can print a Consignment Order listing the lots attributed to you/your consignor number.
-After the auction, we print and send a Consignment Settlement sheet which shows the lots’ hammer prices, commission, any fees withheld, and the balance due.
+Once we lot the items in our computer system in a particular auction, we can print or email a Consignment Order listing the lots attributed to you/your consignor number on request.
+After the auction and after we collect payment from the customers, we send a Consignment Settlement sheet (which shows the lots’ hammer prices, commission, any fees withheld) along with a check.